Dhia-naouali/GANs-Gallery/README.md

 some combinations include cows, tuxedos and the sure thing is they make our FYPs much more intertaining the aim of this project is to create more of'em

+note to self: start documenting and sharing papers